 She was made pregnant by a local boy who coerced her into sex after offering her a meal of rice.

 She now has a five month old son and the boy, who is thought to be around 18 years old too, has not continued his relationship with her.

 She occasionally gets 50 Ghanian cedis from him or some greens from his parents.

-ActionAid has sponsored children in this village.
-We also works closely with the local chief and community leaders to raise awareness about girls' rights and reduce rape, sexual violence, and teenage pregnancy.
+ActionAid works closely with the local village chief and community leaders to raise awareness about girls' rights and to reduce rape, sexual violence, and teenage pregnancy.

 Sexual violence in humanitarian crises

 Violence against women and girls increases during all emergencies.
 Throughout all humanitarian crises, whether an earthquake, a drought or a conflict, many forms of violence against women and girls take place at an increased rate.